 Context without punchlines , , , This pattern is very common when describing the scene where the action will take place.
-They’re pretty handy as the opening sentence in a novel: Era una noche oscura y tormentosa.
+They’re pretty handy when you’re starting to write your novel: Era una noche oscura y tormentosa.
 (It was a dark and stormy night.)

 Punchlines without context , , This pattern works great when multiple events happen in sequence.
-For example, the aftermath of a night out: Salí del bar, me metí en un taxi, abrí la puerta de casa y me quedé dormido en el sofá.
+For example, coming home after a night out: Salí del bar, me metí en un taxi, abrí la puerta de casa y me quedé dormido en el sofá.
 (I left the bar, got into a cab, opened the front door, and crashed on the couch.)

 Okay, enough reading.
 Time for writing.
 Feel the resistance, and do it anyway.

 Spanish Workout: Write your own one hundred-word story about a memory from your youth.

 As always, I’m more than happy to read your story (if you spellcheck it in Microsoft Word or Google Docs first).
-If you email it to me or if you post it in the comments below, I’ll email you back with some general comments.
-For more thorough corrections, check out HiNative.
-It’s a pretty useful resource.
+Email it to me or post it in the comments below, and I’ll reply with some general comments.
+For more thorough corrections, I totally recommend HiNative.

 What to watch out for: Neglecting your preterite muscle

-The preterite has many more irregular conjugations than the imperfect, so it’s tempting to try to sweep it under the rug and replace it with other tenses.
-However, that’s avoiding the inevitable: the preterite is by far the most common Spanish tense for telling stories about the past.
+The preterite has many more irregular conjugations than the imperfect, so you might be tempted to ignore it when you’re picking verbs for your story.
+However, the preterite should almost always be your first choice.
+It is by far the most common tense for telling stories about the past in Spanish.